Total Pageviews

 I pondered this idea.
 Disguise?
 Would it work?
 It seemed dubious at best but before I'd completed pondering, Ms Wonder spoke again and all things became clear.

-"If you remember, we spoke only yesterday of your shaving off that beard and moustache."
+"If you remember, we spoke only yesterday of your shaving off that beard and mustache."

 A Beautiful World